March 3, 2026

-Prepaid SIM cards are crucial to activate a prepaid phone plan, which is an affordable and flexible way to get nationwide phone service.
-But they’re also a convenient way to get service in the U.S. if you’re visiting from abroad.
-Depending on your own carrier’s roaming rates, activating a U.S. prepaid SIM card can be more affordable, too.
+Prepaid SIM cards are crucial to activate a prepaid phone plan, which is a cheap and flexible way to get nationwide phone service.
+But they’re also a convenient way to get service in the U.S. when visiting from abroad.
+Depending on your home carrier’s roaming rates, activating a U.S. prepaid SIM card can be more affordable, too.

-With so many choices, it’s important to find an inexpensive prepaid SIM that will meet your needs while keeping you on budget — travel is already expensive enough.
-We put together a list of the best prepaid SIM cards that are affordable and easy to set up for traveling in the U.S.
+The many cheap prepaid SIM cards mean lots of choices for temporary service that lets you stay connected with people back home plus find your way around with navigation and information services.
+To help you choose, we put together a list of the best prepaid SIM cards that are affordable and easy to set up for travel in the U.S.

 Category Provider Plan Name Price/Month